 (California Labor Law)

-If some workplace discrimination case gets prolonged, it may cause an employee to file a lawsuit to seek justice.
+If some cases of discrimination get prolonged, it may cause an employee to file a lawsuit to seek justice.
 Seeking justice is an essential and worthy pursuit for people who have suffered a lot in the workplace.
+However, to improve their chances of winning a discrimination lawsuit, they have to have evidence and documentation to support their discrimination claim.

 Weight and Disability Discrimination in the Workplace Statistics

 Research shows that weight and disability discrimination have a very negative impact on the targeted employees’ lives.
-However, there are still many discrimination and harassment cases in the workplace based on weight and disability.
+However, there are still many harassment and employment discrimination cases based on weight and disability.
 Let’s take a look at some statistics concerning the category mentioned above.

 15. 93% of employers would rather hire a person who doesn’t appear overweight.